 - Django, a framework for developing web apps, easy to learn, a great alternative to Ruby on Rails

-— See also: Why I Started to Teach Myself to Code
+Read next: Why I Started to Teach Myself to Code (And Why You Should Too)

-- Codeacademy: Their Python course is excellent for beginners to get the hang of the basic concepts of the language.
-Gamified learning works well in this case in my opinion, and the exercises are enough to tell if Python works for you.
-A great place to start at!
+This ultra-intuitive Python course is excellent for beginners to get the hang of the basic concepts of the language.
+Going through the exercises will quickly help you decide whether Python feels like the right language for you.

-- Exercism: Good exercises for practicing your newly acquired skills from Codeacademy, for example.
+Good exercises for practicing your newly acquired skills from Codecademy, for example.

 - Python Documentation by the Python Software Foundation